Home Inspection in the Triangle, NC

 A

-Infrared thermal scanning is included and used when appropriate to support documentation of potential moisture intrusion, insulation gaps, or overheating components.
+Infrared thermal scanning is included and used when conditions make it useful for documenting potential moisture intrusion, insulation gaps, or overheating electrical components.

 Q